 Given that capture fishing is unlikely to sustain growth, government plans for expansion will necessarily intensify aquaculture development.
-This is the least studied segment of Indian fisheries, and the one most subject to capitalist logics with respect to land and environmental pollution.
+This is the least studied segment of Indian fisheries, and the one most subject to capitalist logic with respect to land and environmental pollution.
 Also, boosting aquaculture production will necessarily divert captured fish into feed for farmed fish, undermining food security and sovereignty for coastal peoples, and potentially fueling worrisome land grabs.

 Another wishful ambition of the PM-MSY must be considered here, too: the doubling of current exports to ₹1,000,000 crores (without any discernible calculations behind this projection).
 While export profits, in theory, may trickle down to producers, by definition they preclude local consumption of fish as food.
 The government’s agenda, then, supports trade and finance sectors that demand foreign exchange, despite any rhetoric to the contrary.

 This represents the second great contradiction of the PM-MSY agenda: By privileging capital and finance in development, the government will transform fish—hailed as an indigenous, renewable protein source—into a currency for national and international trade goals.
 Officials appear deaf to fisher activists and scholars who have flagged this trend as “at odds with improving human nutrition for those who need it most.”